Welcome to this article about the top 10 weirdest animals.

 Platypuses have horny spurs on their ankles that connect to a gland in their upper legs, making them one of the few poisonous animals worldwide.

-Distinguished features: short limbs, which include webbed feet, streamlined body, dense dark brown to reddish brown fur.
+Distinguishing features: short limbs, webbed feet, streamlined bodies, beaks, dark brown to reddish brown fur.

 2. Komondor Dog

 Another weird animal is the Hungarian Komondor dog.
-They look like Rastafarian dreadlocks because of their white coats with white tassels.
-Even though they don’t have the vast stature and bulky build of their Hungarian counterparts, the komondorok has a commanding presence because of their white coats with white tassels.
+They seem to have dreadlocks because of their white coats with white tassels.

-With a medium-sized head and hair covering most of its facial characteristics, the dog looks like a mutt from the outside in.
+With a medium-sized head and hair covering most of its facial characteristics, these dogs look like a mutt from the outside in.
 The torso is muscular, and the tail is perfectly straight.

 Racka sheep from Hungary have similar floppy mop-like coats to shield them from predators and harsh weather.
 The dog’s white coat made it easy for him to blend in with the flocks of sheep around him.
 The fluffy coat of a puppy begins to mat between the ages of eight and ten months.